PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

 ### Basic operations

-An Outcome behaves much like other Monadic types in Scala, bias towards the state it holds rather than the events.
+An Outcome behaves much like other Monadic types in Scala such as `Option` or `Either`.
+They are bias towards the state it holds rather than the events.
 Some basic operations are below:

 ```scala
 Outcome(10)                                // Outcome(10)